dpetrova/ML-with-JS/README.md

 2. Sort from lowest distance to greatest
 3. Take the top k records
 4. Average the label value (price) of those top k records

+# 04 Regression

+Linear Regression using Gradient descent algorithm with data as arrays of arrays